-Air conditioner filters play a very essential role in the everyday functioning of an air conditioner.
+Air conditioner filters play a vital role in how an air conditioner functions.
 Their absence will definitely affect the performance of your AC unit.

 1. MERV Rating:

-Filters have what is known as a Minimum Efficiency Reporting Value (MERV) rating.
+Filters have a Minimum Efficiency Reporting Value (MERV) rating.
 It’s a scale which helps determine how effective a filter is.
 MERV ratings start from 1 and go on till 20.
 The higher the MERV rating, the more particles the filter will be able to strain out when the AC unit pulls in air.
-For most homes and offices a filter with a MERV rating between 1 and 12 should be sufficient.
-These filters can keep out common allergens like pollen, spores, mold, most fibers, dog hair and cat hair.
+For most homes and offices a filter with a MERV rating between 1 and 12 should be enough.
+These filters can keep out common allergens.
+These include pollen, spores, mold, most fibers, dog hair and cat hair.

-Filters with higher MERV ratings are generally required in ACs installed in hospitals.
+Filters with higher MERV ratings are often needed in ACs installed in hospitals.
 These can keep out allergens like bacteria, viruses, smoke, etc.

 2. Replaceable and Washable AC Filters:

 There are two kinds of air conditioner filters, replaceable and washable.
 Most air conditioning units will have the replaceable variety.
 Filters also come in various sizes.